Johan-Hagman/Johan-Hagman/README.md

 🚀 Learning both frontend and backend to build dynamic and responsive web applications

-🤝 I’m looking for an Internship for Dec 2025 - May 2026
+🤝 I’m looking for an Internship between nov 24th 2025 and may 29th 2026

 ---